-- Reviews the Company's liquidity and management of - Reviews and recommends funding strategy and contingency funding plan; - Evaluates the Company's interest rate, liquidity, and foreign exchange risk tolerance; - Reviews periodic stress testing on key market drivers and their impact on ALM strategies; - Recommends for the approval of all policies relating to ALM: - Reviews new product offerings and changes and their impact on profitability, liquidity and FX position; - Reviews the annual budget and strategic plans with regards to balance sheet management.
+- Reviews the Company's liquidity and management of funds; - Reviews and recommends funding strategy and contingency funding plan; - Evaluates the Company's interest rate, liquidity, and foreign exchange risk tolerance; - Reviews periodic stress testing on key market drivers and their impact on ALM strategies; - Recommends for the approval of all policies relating to ALM; - Reviews new product offerings and changes and their impact on profitability, liquidity and FX position; - Reviews the annual budget and strategic plans with regards to balance sheet management.

-In 2021, the Board ALCO met four times to discuss the following key strategic issues concerning balance sheet risk management:
+In 2022, the Board ALCO met four times to discuss the following key strategic issues concerning balance sheet risk management:

-- Reviewed the performance against budget and revised projections, quantifying the financial risks and recommended risks management strategies to the Board: - Reviewed the impact of Covid-19 to Asset and Liabilities Management and assessed the liquidity risk, and reviewed and monitored stress testing - Reviewed the 2022 budget with a focus on balance sheet management and submitted it to the Board for endorsement. - Reviewed the funding strategy and its pricing and assessed the paid-up capital and solvency plans; - Reviewed the impact of new regulations, monitored the existing regulation on balance sheet risk management and recommended balance sheet impact mitigation strategies to the Board; - Reviewed and monitored the financial and liquidity Key Risk Indicators; and
+- Reviewed the performance against budget and revised projections, quantifying the financial risks and recommended risks management strategies to the Board; - Reviewed the Asset and Liabilities Management and assessed the liquidity risk, and reviewed and monitored stress testing modelling; - Reviewed the 2023 budget with a focus on balance sheet management and submitted it to the Board for endorsement; - · Reviewed the funding strategy and its pricing and assessed the paid-up capital and solvency plans;

-Reviewed and recommended new balance sheet products issued in 2021, assessing the features of key products, which could impact the maturity mismatch, currency mismatch, and net interest margin.
+- Reviewed the impact of new regulations, monitored the existing regulation on balance sheet risk management and recommended balance sheet impact mitigation strategies to the Board; - Reviewed and monitored the financial and liquidity Key Risk Indicators; - Reviewed and recommended the Proposal on Bond Investment; and - Reviewed and recommended new balance sheet products issued in 2022, assessing the features of key products, which could impact the maturity mismatch, currency mismatch, and net interest margin.